What is a clinical research associate?

 Getting your first job in clinical research can be challenging, and many graduates at the start of their clinical research career can become frustrated by the 'catch 22' scenario: they can't find work because of a lack of experience and they can't get experience because they can't find work.

-Generally, larger companies are far better equipped to take-on inexperienced graduates and are more likely to offer programmes such as graduate assessment days and internships.
-Research who the top pharmaceutical companies, medical device manufacturers and contract research organisations are, and look out for opportunities on their career websites.
-Their social media pages are also great places to find out about graduate programmes, so keep a close eye on them too.
+Larger life science companies are typically better equipped to hire inexperienced graduates and usually offer graduate assessment days and internships.
+Research who the top pharmaceutical companies, medical device manufacturers and contract research organisations are.
+Make sure to check their career websites and social media for graduate programme opportunities.

 Tips for applying to clinical research jobs

 Even with all the relevant qualifications, skills and experience that you need to become a clinical research associate, there can still be challenges in landing your perfect clinical research job.
-A few simple changes to your approach can give your CV a better chance of success.
+For example, making sure you have an optimised CV can make all the difference.

 Be realistic

 Be realistic about the types of jobs that you can attain.
-If you don’t have industry experience, you are unlikely to be hired for anything above an entry level role.
+If you don’t have industry experience, you are unlikely to be hired for anything above an entry-level role.
 Don't apply to senior CRA jobs or clinical project manager roles unless you have been working as a CRA for some time already and have the required experience.
-Save yourself the time and effort in making lots of speculative applications and take a more targeted approach.
+Save yourself time and effort by avoiding speculative applications.
+Instead, focus on a more targeted approach to roles that match your current experience and qualifications.

 Highlight your relevant experience